-You have a lot more control over the aging process than you might think.
-In this article, we’re going to discuss why aging happens and how it occurs in your body.
+You have a lot more control over the aging process than you may think.
+In this article, we’ll discuss why aging happens and how it occurs in your body.
 You’ll learn how this affects your skin and how chronic inflammation is the source of the premature aging you’re trying to avoid.